jh71283/node-red-contrib-indigo/README.md

 - <kbd>msg.topic</kbd> :  optionally "ItemCommand", "ItemUpdate"
 - <kbd>msg.payload</kbd> : optionally the fixed command or update value to send to the selected item

-##### - openhab2-get
+##### - indigo-get

-Gets an openHAB Item on an input message.
+Gets an Indigo Item on an input message.

 *Configuration:*
 - Name : Optionally specify a name
-- Controller : Select the openHAB controller
+- Controller : Select the Indigo controller
 - Item : Optionally select the Item to get.
 If specified, it overrides the item specified in the incoming message.

 *Messages accepted by NodeRED flows:*